Print Friendly and PDF

 Make a compost bin

-If you love to garden, nothing feeds your plants better than compost from your very own garden, and its free!
-But the pile itself isn’t exactly an eye-catching feature.
-In this project the gaps between the wood slats let air circulate around the pile to keep odours at bay and ensure that wastes are breaking down; removable slats, front panels, or doors make it easy to turn the pile and remove compost when it’s ready to spread.
+A pile of compost isn’t exactly an eye-catching feature.
+In this project, the gaps between the wood slats let air circulate around the pile to keep odours at bay and ensure that wastes are breaking down; removable slats, front panels, or doors make it easy to turn the pile and remove compost when it’s ready to spread.
 Follow these directions to make a rustic little structure that will help you keep your garden thriving year-round.

 1. Using the dimensions shown, cut 1x4 lumber to make 24 horizontal slats, 8 vertical legs for the corners, 8 slats for the lid, and 8 battens for the lid and slide-in panels.
 Cut a plank to the height of the bin and rip it in half to make rails for the slide-in tracks.